Key takeaways:

-Financial education programs are designed to help employees with everything from the basics of financial literacy to more complex personal financial decisions, like maximizing 401(k) contributions and structuring their health insurance plans.
+Employer-sponsored financial planning programs are designed to help employees with everything from the basics of financial literacy to more complex personal financial decisions, like maximizing 401(k) contributions and structuring their health insurance plans.

 When selecting your company’s financial wellness service provider, it’s vital to ensure they offer unbiased education and guidance from accredited consultants who are not associated with the sale of any specific financial products.
 Also, look for service providers that offer live services during business hours and on-demand resources such as educational articles, videos, and other digital tools and calculators that address common financial well-being topics.

 Employer-sponsored retirement plans let employees contribute pretax dollars that grow tax-deferred until retirement.
 These plans can go a long way to addressing the financial stress employees experience around securing a comfortable retirement.
-Most employees (61%) feel somewhat or extremely confident that investing in an employer 401(k) plan and other retirement savings accounts can help them build sufficient savings to reach their retirement goals.

 For these reasons, more employers are introducing health savings accounts (HSAs) and flexible spending accounts (FSAs).
 Both are tax-advantaged financial wellness benefits tools designed to help employees save money on their medical expenses.